The Individual bid form is for someone interested in bidding on a house.Individual Form

 Finalize the Sale:

-As the successful bidder, you must meet with one of our manager to complete and sign an Indiana Sales Disclosure form.
-We will issue you a SOLD sign at that time; however, the sale of the property is NOT final until you receive the property deed made out in your name.
+As the successful bidder, you must meet with our manager to schedule a closing date.
+On the date of your closing you will receive a copy of your deed but it is not the official deed, that one will be received through the mail; however, the sale of the property is NOT final until you receive the property deed made out in your name.
 A Quitclaim Deed will be issued, which may take up to 30 to 45 days following the submittal of your documents.
 After you receive your deed, then the sale is considered closed, and the property is legally yours.
 Congratulations!

 DO NOT invest any money or make any improvements to your property until you receive the deed, making the property legally yours.